tanmaygadgil/imdb-analysis/README.md

 - We can see that the model's predictions heavily depend on the performance of the cast and crew.
 Finding a way to better define the performance index of the cast and the crew may impact the model's predictive power.
 - Adding temporal features for the cast and the crew may aid in the model's performance.
 How well a movie doesn't necessarily depend only on the cast's and crew's past performances but also on their performance trajectory.
 Having a feature that encodes this temporal aspect may help in increasing predictive capability.
 - Film budgets are also a strong indicator of quality.
 Finding a way to add in the budget could help improve the model's predictive performance.
 This information was available on the TMDB API, but I couldn't incorporate it due to the rate-limiting constraints
+- We could better impute the genres if we also had reviews for each of the movies.
+Performing topic modeling or text classification can help us map certain keywords to certain genres.
+- We can add external ratings like Metacritic score which correlate with the IMDB ratings

 ### Models
 - More hyper-parameter tuning to gain better model performance.